TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/cli/installing-cli/_index.md

 {{< tabs/tab "Cloud, Community Edition, and Open Source" >}}

-In case you are not using package managers as recommended above (for example if using Windows), you can still download [pre-built binaries](https://github.com/TheThingsNetwork/lorawan-stack/releases) for your operating system and processor architecture.
+In case you are not using package managers as recommended above, you can still download [pre-built binaries](https://github.com/TheThingsNetwork/lorawan-stack/releases) for your operating system and processor architecture.

 {{< /tabs/tab >}}

 {{< tabs/tab "Enterprise" >}}

-In case you are not using package managers as recommended above (for example if using Windows), you can still download [pre-built binaries](https://github.com/TheThingsIndustries/lorawan-stack/releases) for your operating system and processor architecture.
+In case you are not using package managers as recommended above, you can still download [pre-built binaries](https://github.com/TheThingsIndustries/lorawan-stack/releases) for your operating system and processor architecture.

 {{< /tabs/tab >}}